ToddPeltzer/Dewdrop/README.md

 ![Component Layout](./src/read-me-images/wireframe-component-path.png)

 ## Unsolved Problems/Issues
-I would like to impliment a weather map showing the US current conditions on the home page
+I would like to impliment a weather map showing the US current conditions on the home page.

 Adding additional information to each result page such as future forecast (hourly for the day and weekly).

 Fix guard against input in the search bar from loading when a non-city string is entered.

+Add conversion for UNIX time to add night time icons.